-DIRECTION CONRTOL VALVES: Distributor/Master valve / DC valve are all same.
+DIRECTIONAL CONRTOL VALVES: Distributor/Master valve / DC valve are all same.
 If a pump supplies oil directly to a cylinder, it is not possible or convenient to control the load or to change the direction of motion.
-Hence a dc valve is provided in between pump and the load cylinder to stop/start /reverse the motion of the load.
+Hence a DC valve is provided in between pump and the load cylinder to stop/start /reverse the motion of the load.
 DC valve can be activated by a lever, cam, solenoid, pedal, pneumatic/hydraulic pressure depending on the design and requirement.
 Most commonly used are solenoid operated and they are having two/ three positions.
-If you are using a two position valve you cannot stop the cylinder in between .There are many varieties of dc valves.
+If you are using a two position valve the cylinder will travel in between the extremes only.
+You cannot stop the cylinder in between .There are many varieties of dc valves depending upon the requirements